 To find out more before you apply, please scroll down the page for details about the camp, and about course fees including information about family discounts and bursaries.

 THIS SUMMER'S DATES:

-Priory Farm Music Camp has been running for over 12 years!
+Welcome along to our 14th Priory Farm Music Camp.
 We are proud of the way PFMC has continued to be as inclusive as possible while staying uniquely small.

 Musicians aged about 8-11 (the age range is flexible) are welcome to apply for a place on this residential camp.
 Our small size and friendly setting enable us to encourage musical development in each child, through orchestral and ensemble playing with the help of specialist instrumental coaching.

 Set in the beautiful green hills and red earth of North Oxfordshire, children camp in tents, and spend their time outdoors and playing music with new friends.
 It is the perfect setting for children to grow in confidence: not just musically, but socially, and, with swimming pool, tennis court and acres of green fields at their fingertips, it is a fantastic summer adventure!

 Who is it for and how does it work?